 - Implant-Supported Dentures and Bridges.
 When patients come to us seeking a permanent replacement for multiple missing teeth in one or both of their arches, we may recommend implant-supported bridges or dentures.
 These tooth replacement solutions offer patients new, customized, and realistic teeth — you can even restore all your teeth in both arches using implant-supported dentures!
 Please see our Implant-Supported Dentures and Bridges page to find out more.

 - Tooth-Supported Bridges.
 Tooth-supported bridges are a very common tooth replacement for one or more missing teeth that are beside each other in the dental arch.
 This solution bridges the gap created from a missing tooth.
 Bridges are fixed in your mouth, so they are non-removable and secure, though they will usually need to be replaced every few years.
 Because the bridge is cemented in place using the teeth adjacent to the missing tooth/teeth, this solution requires that your dentist reshape the teeth that are used to anchor the bridge.

 - Full or Partial Dentures.
 Full or partial dentures are the most well-known solution for missing teeth.
 They are completely removable and tend to be inexpensive, though after several years of wear, may need to be adjusted or replaced.
 Many people find dentures satisfactory, but others find them to be uncomfortable and are self-conscious about how they can slip during chewing or speaking.

-Oral Surgery Specialists of Idaho specializes in dental implant-based tooth restorations at each of our three convenient office locations southeast Idaho.
+Oral Surgery Specialists of Idaho specializes in dental implant-based tooth restorations at both of our convenient office locations in southeast Idaho.
 To learn more about your options for tooth replacement and determine which option is right for you, we encourage you to schedule a consultation with one of our trusted oral and maxillofacial surgeons.
 We look forward to providing you with the best of care as we help you improve your oral health.